The Loss Leader Explained

 CDs, DVDs, and Blu-Rays

-A very popular model in its day, the Columbia House mail-order business gave away DVDs and CDs for pennies, but the customer had to sign up for a long-term agreement, usually 1-2 years.
+A very popular model in its day, the Columbia House mail-order business gave away DVDs and CDs for pennies, but the customer had to sign up for a long-term agreement, usually one to two years.
 Once signed up, the customer is paying way over market prices for the products, and must buy at least one DVD or CD per month.

 Ink Jet Printers

-The supermarkets love to cook up free samples of food and dish them out to shoppers who are walking the aisles.
-They will often hand and coupons, too, and have products at the stall that you can take away with you.
-The philosophy behind this is one of "tit for tat."
-You get a free sample, you subconsciously feel obliged to buy the product in return.
+The supermarkets love to cook up free samples of food and dish them out to shoppers.
+They will often hand out coupons as well, and have products at the stall that you can take away with you.
+The philosophy behind this is that if you get a free sample, you subconsciously feel obliged to buy the product in return.
 By giving out a tiny percentage of the stock for free, supermarkets can move huge quantities of one product in a short period of time.

 The Advantages of Loss Leaders

 When done correctly, loss leaders not only bring in new customers but also bring back former customers.
 These carrots are often impossible to resist, even for people who have sworn brand loyalty to another store.
-And if the math is correct, a small loss initially can lead to a big profit on the back end.
-It's also good press, to say that you are cutting costs in a difficult economy, thus helping people out.
+And, if the math is correct, a small loss initially can lead to a big profit on the back end.
+It's also good for the public image to say that you are cutting costs in a difficult economy.

 The Disadvantages of Loss Leaders

-Also, do the math.
+Also, you have to do the math.
 If you mark the item too low, you may never recoup the money you've lost on the loss leader.
-Remember, the word leader is important here, you want the sale to lead to bigger sales.
-If not, you've just made a loss, and that's bad for business.
+Remember, the word leader is important—you want the sale to lead to bigger sales.
+If not, you've just made a loss.